thomasjohnhopkins/Cloud-Breaker/README.md

 # CloudBreaker
 CloudBreaker ([live](http://www.better-sounds.com)) is a browser game inspired by Brick Breaker.
-Gone are the bricks and ball, in clouds and the sun.
+Gone are bricks and the ball, in are clouds and the sun.
-Use the sun to break up the clouds and enjoy the clear blue sky.
+Use the sun to break up clouds and enjoy a clear blue sky.
 The game's background is a photo taken at the end of the Angel's Landing trail in Zion National Park, a trail highly recommended by the creator of this game.

 ## Features
  - Game logic written in JavaScript, rendered in HTML5 Canvas